-As discussed in Section \ref{sec:pointing_segmentation}, segmentation focuses the recognition and estimation models on the user's arm. \pns is a designated model for segmentation of lifted arms in images.
-We compare \pns to various state-of-the-art segmentation models including Autoencoder, U-Net, U-Net++, Feature Pyramid Network (FPN), ResNet-101, DenseNet and DeepLabV3+.
+As discussed in Section \ref{sec:pointing_segmentation}, segmentation focuses the recognition and estimation models on the user's arm.
+PointingNet-S is a designated model for the segmentation of lifted arms in images.
+We compare PointingNet-S to various state-of-the-art segmentation models including Autoencoder, U-Net, U-Net++, Feature Pyramid Network (FPN), ResNet-101, DenseNet and DeepLabV3+.
 The baseline is a simple Autoencoder in which the original image is encoded and reconstructed to the masked variant \cite{Karimpouli2019}.
-U-Net is a widely used image segmentation model for biomedical applications where the image is contracted and expanded in a U shaped path of convolutional layers \cite{ronneberger2015u}.
+U-Net is a widely used image segmentation model for biomedical applications where the image is contracted and expanded in a U-shaped path of convolutional layers \cite{ronneberger2015u}.
 U-Net++ is an extension of the U-Net architecture with additional skip-connections to improve segmentation accuracy \cite{zhou2019unet++}.
 Similarly, FPN uses a pyramid-shaped feature hierarchy to extract features at different scales for object segmentation \cite{lin2017feature}.
 ResNet-101 \cite{he2016deep} and DenseNet-201 \cite{huang2017densely} are deep learning models that use residual connections and densely connected blocks, respectively, to improve accuracy and reduce overfitting.
-DeepLabV3+ model uses dilated convolution and an encoder-decoder structure with a ResNet-101 backbone to preserve fine details \cite{chen2018encoder}.
+The DeepLabV3+ model uses dilated convolution and an encoder-decoder structure with a ResNet-101 backbone to preserve fine details \cite{chen2018encoder}.
 These models are commonly used to identify and segment various objects in images in different applications.
 They provide different trade-offs between accuracy and computational efficiency.
-Hence, the comparison is important since the performance of the models vary based on the specific segmentation task and dataset.
+Therefore, the comparison is important because the performance of the models varies depending on the specific segmentation task and dataset.